openwisp/openwisp-utils/docs/developer/main-navigation-menu.rst

-Main navigation menu
+Main Navigation Menu
 --------------------

-.. include:: /partials/developers-docs-warning.rst
+.. include:: ../partials/developer-docs.rst

 The ``admin_theme`` sub app of this package provides a navigation menu that can be manipulated with the functions described in the next sections.